petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 However,
 since these tools are designed for software projects, they typically assume you'll be working in a single programming language.
 For research projects, this assumption is often invalid.
 For example,
 a user may want to do some statistical calculations in R, some machine learning in Python, then compile a paper with LaTeX.

-Calkit's solution is to make an environment a first class entity in the project, allowing users to define as many as they need, choosing from many different types, e.g.,
+Calkit's solution is to make environments a first class entity in the project, allowing users to define as many as they need, choosing from many different types, e.g.,